 - An Area Under Curve (AUC) of 0.96.

 - Sends a secondary capture DICOM image to PACS and presents the AI results to the radiologist

 - Image flags help enable worklist prioritization and have the potential to expedite review of critical findings

 “The Critical Care Suite using AI to improve the speed of detection of pneumothoraces is an excellent example of how the use of modern technology will have a real impact on the delivery of medical care.”

 Quality Care Suite

 "We are overall very happy with the performance of the algorithm and currently using it for routine patient care.
 CCS represents the easiest implementation of novel radiology software, specifically AI-integration, that I have encountered in my career."

 Listen to your peers

-- The tech notification is generated 15 mins after exam closure.
+** The technologist notification is generated 15 mins after exam closure.
 It is contextual and does not provide any diagnostic information.
-The on-device, tech notification is not intended to inform any clinical decision, prioritization, or action.
+The on-device, technologist notification is not intended to inform any clinical decision, prioritization, or action.